-The calibration resets your hardware to a standardized output.
-Next you build a monitor profile that describes how well the display actually performs after it has been calibrated.
-A good CRT monitor will let you manually adjust the color output of the individual guns (smart monitors like the Sony Artisan and Barco Calibrator do this automatically).
-If the screen is more or less neutral after calibration there is less further adjustment required to get a perfectly profiled display.
-The monitor profile sends instructions to the video card to fine-tune the display.
-If these adjustments are relatively minor, you are making full use of the video card to describe a full range of colors on the screen.
-If you rely on video card adjustments to calibrate the display as well, then the video card is having to make bigger adjustments and the color output may suffer as a result.
-For example, when you use the Adobe Gamma or the Apple Display Calibrator Assistant method described on the following pages, as you adjust the color gamma sliders you are color compensating via the video card to neutralize the color on the display.
-It is much better to do this using the hardware controls, if your monitor has them.
-Not all CRT monitors do and LCD displays certainly don't.
+video card is having to make bigger adjustments and the color output may suffer as a result.
+For example, with a CRT display you can use the monitor hardware controls to regulate and neutralize the color output via the video card.
+Not all CRT monitors are capable of doing this and LCD displays certainly don't.
 The only adjustment you can make on an LCD monitor is to adjust the brightness.
 This is not to say that all LCD screens are unsuitable devices for graphics work.
-The better LCD screens feature relatively good viewing angle consistency, are not too far off from a neutral color and D65 white balance and they will not fluctuate much in performance.
+The lower grade LCD displays such as those used on laptop computers are not really good enough for Photoshop color work.
+But the higher grade LCD screens will feature relatively good viewing angle consistency, are not too far off from providing a neutral color and D65 white balance and won't fluctuate much in performance.
+As with everything else in life, you get what you pay for.
 If you are not going to invest in a calibration/ measuring device, your best option with an LCD is to load a canned profile for your monitor and keep your fingers crossed.
 It will sort of work and is better than doing nothing.
+But I do urge you to consider buying a monitor and calibration device as a complete package.

-Calibrating hardware
+Calibration hardware

 Let's now look at the practical steps for calibrating and profiling the display.
-First get rid of any distracting background colors or patterns on the computer desktop.
+First, get rid of any distracting background colors or patterns on the computer desktop.
 And consider choosing a neutral color theme for your operating system.
-The Mac OS X system has a Graphite appearance setting especially there for Photoshop users!
+The Mac OS X system has a graphite appearance setting especially there for Photoshop users!
 If you are using a PC, try going to Control Panels ⇒ Appearance ⇒ Themes, choose Display and click the Appearance tab.
 Click on the active and inactive window samples and choose a gray color for both.
-If you are using Windows XP, try choosing the Silver color scheme.
+If you are using Windows XP, try choosing the silver color scheme.
 This is all very subjective of course, but personally I think these adjustments improve the system appearances.

 The only reliable way to calibrate and profile your display is by using a hardware calibration system.
-The LaCie Electron BlueEye, Mitsubishi SpectraView and Barco Calibrator are examples of monitors that come
+Some displays, such as the LaCie range can be bought with a